2kunal6/airflow_tutorial/README.md

 ## Creating a basic DAG with schedule
+- Scheduled dags are dags that run automatically at the defined schedule.
+This important feature is the reason why Airflow is so popular because instead of writing and maintaining our own schedule logic, we can simply rely on Airflow to do this for us.
 - Sample code: src/dags/scheduled_dag.py
 - Notes:
   - start_date parameter is necessary, and it tells us the time from which the dag should run.